aschenbrenera/pf2e_rules/PF2e/Environment/Movement/Difficult terrain.md

 ---
 Tags: #environment #movement

-Difficult terrain is any terrain that impedes your movement, ranging from particularly rough or unstable surfaces to thick ground cover and countless other impediments.
+**Description:** Difficult terrain is any terrain that impedes your movement, ranging from particularly rough or unstable surfaces to thick ground cover and countless other impediments.

 ## Mechanical Rules